 I think the most important determinant is the instructor.
 It is no longer enough for professors and lecturers to present their specialist knowledge.
 They need to be well-versed in modern teaching and learning techniques and take a genuine pleasure in supporting the participants as they learn and develop.
 However, professionalism on the part of the instructors and the institution is one thing.
 It is up to the participants themselves to commit and bring their curiosity, their will to learn, and their joy of knowledge to the table.

-Can you understand the skepticism of companies that hesitate to send their employees to management programs?
+Can you understand the scepticism of companies that hesitate to send their employees to management programs?

 Yes and no. I understand small organizations that have limited resources.
 An employee's increase in competence and knowledge is hardly ever reflected in a company's annual figures.
 According to my observations, intellectual capital is hardly ever recorded, and the actual loss of expertise in the event of employee fluctuation is rarely calculated.